oracle/cloudtestdrive/DataScience/lab100/bonus10.md

 }
 ```

+`DataScienceApp` - is the name of the Function app
+`housemarket` - is the name of the deployed function

 ### Create a payload file to test the function

 Let's check if the function works properly.
 To do so invoke it with a payload that represents a single house data.
 To be able to do that we would need to create a JSON file in the Cloud Shell console and use to invoke the Fn.